rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab03guide-cli.rst

 =========================
-Lab 03 - Deploy Cassandra
+Lab 03 - Apache Cassandra
 =========================

 Before we deploy cassandra, we will need to create a Portworx volume